commit-live-students/python_intermediate_project/q06_get_unique_matches_count/README.md

 Awesome now that you have learnt how to fetch data ,its time to do some data manipulation.

 ## Write a function `get_unique_matches_count` that:
-- Creates a variable named as `ipl_matches_array` and stores integer count of all MATCHES (not deliveries) that this data represents.
+- Creates a variable named as `ipl_matches_array` and store integer count of all MATCHES (not deliveries) that this data represents.

 This exercise will help you in dealing with unique values in particular variable.